-For an overview of Sedona, take a tour on the Sedona Trolley, 276 N. Ariz.
-89A (tel.
-928/282-4211; www.sedonatrolley.com), which leaves several times daily on two separate tours.
-One tour visits the Tlaquepaque shopping plaza, the Chapel of the Holy Cross, and several art galleries, while the other goes out through west Sedona to Boynton Canyon and Enchantment Resort.
-Tours are $12 for adults ($22 for both tours) and $6 for children 12 and under ($11 for both tours).
+For an overview of Sedona town, take a tour on the Sedona Trolley, 276 N. Ariz.
+89A (www.sedonatrolley.com; tel.
+928/282-4211), which leaves hourly on two separate tours.
+One visits the Tlaquepaque shopping plaza, the Chapel of the Holy Cross, and several art galleries, while the other goes out through west Sedona to Boynton Canyon and the Enchantment Resort.
+Tours are $15 adults ($25 for both tours), $10 ages 12 and under ($20 for both tours).

 The red-rock country surrounding Sedona is the city’s greatest natural attraction, and there’s no better way to explore it than by four-wheel-drive vehicle.
-Although you may end up feeling like every other tourist in town, you quite simply should not leave Sedona without going on a jeep tour.
-These tours will get you out onto rugged roads and 4*4 trails with spectacular views.
-The unchallenged leader in Sedona jeep tours is Pink Jeep Tours, 204 N. Ariz.
-89A (tel.
-800/873-3662 or 928/282-5000; www.pinkjeep.com), which has been heading deep into the Coconino National Forest since 1958.
-It offers tours ranging in length from 1 1/2 to 11 hours; however, the 2-hour Broken Arrow tour ($75 adults, $56 children 12 and under) is the most adventurous and is the tour I recommend.
+Although you may end up feeling like every other tourist in town, you quite simply should not leave Sedona without going on a jeep tour, getting out onto rugged roads and trails with spectacular views.
+The unchallenged leader, Pink Jeep Tours (www.pinkjeep.com; tel.
+800/873-3662 or 928/282-5000), has been driving its ubiquitous pink jeeps deep into the Coconino National Forest since 1958.
+It offers all sorts of tours, starting at 90 minutes ($59 adults, $54 kids), everything from showing you some basics to roaring around rough terrain for hours.
 Pink Jeep Tours also offers 8- and 10-hour jaunts to the Grand Canyon, 2 hours away from Sedona.

-If you'd like to have a very knowledgeable local tour guide show you around places you're interested in seeing at your own pace, I recommend getting in touch with Steven “Benny” Benedict at Earth Tours (tel.
-928/203-9132; www.earthtours.com).
-Benny likes to take clients to spots that even many locals don’t know about.
-Half-day excursions run $150 per person, and full-day outings are $295 per person.
-These tours have a three-person minimum.
+For customized tours at your own pace, I recommend contacting Steven “Benny” Benedict at Earth Tours (www.earthtours.com; tel.
+928/203-9132).
+Benny's operation offers “hikes and spiritual journeys” to spots that even many locals don’t know about.
+Half-day excursions start at $495 per person, and full-day outings are $895 per person.

-Just because it’s too dark to see the red rocks doesn’t mean there’s nothing to see and do in Sedona at night.
+Just because it’s too dark to see the red rocks doesn’t mean there’s nothing to do in Sedona at night.
 How about a tour of the heavens?
-Evening Sky Tours (tel.
-928/203-0006; www.eveningskytours.com) takes advantage of the dark night skies over Sedona to lead people on astronomy tours of the stars and planets.
-Tours cost $60 for adults and $20 for children.
+Evening Sky Tours (www.eveningskytours.com; tel.
+928/203-0006) takes advantage of the area’s dark night skies to lead people on astronomy tours ($70 adults, $40 kids); I recommend making reservations for these.